What is a thesis statement outline?

 – Provide informative and persuasive outline examples to help guide the reader

 When writing to an academic standard, a student will most likely be asked by their tutor or advisor to create and submit two types of outline to successfully complete an essay.
 The first type of academic outline (which may also be described as a plan) is a listed or bullet-pointed structure for outlining the entire research paper.
-While this type of outline is able to provide the key topics of an essay as a whole, the focus of this short course is instead on thesis-statement outlines which more narrowly highlight only body-paragraph main ideas to the reader.
+While this type of outline is able to provide the key topics of an essay as a whole, the focus of this short reader is instead on thesis-statement outlines which more narrowly highlight only body-paragraph main ideas to the reader.

 What is the purpose of a thesis-statement outline?

-If you’ve already completed our short course on thesis statements, then you’ll know that a successful thesis statement may be broken into a number of elements, such as the outline or stance.
+If you’ve already completed our short reader on thesis statements, then you’ll know that a successful thesis statement may be broken into a number of elements, such as the outline or stance.
 Otherwise known as a roadmap, an outline is placed at the end of an introductory paragraph and functions to inform the reader of (1) the essay’s key arguments (main ideas), and (2) the order in which those arguments appear in the body section.
 To help guide you in recognising outlines, we’ve included two example thesis statements below with these features in bold:

 Example thesis statement (b), on the other hand, is instead taken from a persuasive essay.
 As such, this outline requires both counter arguments and arguments to represent the body section’s four main ideas, as can be seen below: